Kimplul/hid-tmff2/README.md

 If none of the above work, please do open up an issue.

-Joystick utilities from [linuxconsole tools](http://sf.net/projects/linuxconsole/) are needed for uvdev rules to work:
+Joystick utilities from [linuxconsole tools](http://sf.net/projects/linuxconsole/) are needed for `udev` rules to work:
 ```shell
 sudo apt install joystick          # Debian-based
 sudo pacman -S joyutils            # Arch-based